Chevrolet Corvette (C2): 1964

 For 1964 Chevrolet made only evolutionary changes to the Corvette.

-Due to concerns over rear visibility, the coupe's two piece split rear window was dropped in favor of a single piece of arched glass.
-Besides the coupe's backbone window, the two simulated air intakes were eliminated from the hood, though their indentations remained.
+Duntov disliked the coupe's two-piece split rear window, and due to concerns over rear visibility, it was dropped in favor of a single piece of arched glass.
+The two simulated air intakes were eliminated from the hood, though their indentations remained.
 Also, the decorative air-exhaust vent on the coupe's rear pillar was made functional, but only on the left side.
-The car's rocker-panel trim lost some of its ribs and gained black paint between those ribs that remained; wheel covers were simplified; and the fuel filler/deck emblem gained concentric circles around its crossed-flags insignia.
+The car's rocker-panel trim lost some of its ribs and gained black paint between those ribs that remained; wheel covers were simplified; the coupe's windshield molding was made smaller and the accompanying trim pieces on the leading edges of the doors were deleted; and the fuel filler/deck emblem gained concentric circles around its crossed-flags insignia.
 Inside, the original color-keyed steering wheel rim was now done in simulated walnut.